ads303/DeepEXPOKE/README.md

  --run_ancestry ./pgsc_calc.tar.zst``

-# 3) Run the following .ipynb notebooks using Jupyter Lab/your preferred python IDE on the example data provided in the DeepEXPOKE repository in the following order:
+# 3) Run the following example .ipynb notebooks using Jupyter Lab/your preferred python IDE on the example data provided in the DeepEXPOKE repository in the following order:
 1. ``Dataset_preprocessing.ipynb``
 2. ``W_stats_all42-DeepEXPOKE.ipynb``
 3. ``imbalanced+RF-DeepEXPOKE.ipynb``